SoftUni-Internal/interactive-content/EN/07-JSON-Processing/04-Homework.md

 # Car Dealer Project Overview

-A car dealer needs information about cars, their parts, parts suppliers, customers and sales.
+A car dealer needs information about cars, their parts, parts suppliers, customers, and sales.

 - **Each car** has a **make****, a **model****, **and travelled distance** in kilometers